myForestry/myForestry/README.md

+# myForestry

 ## Nginx
+Nginx instructions to will be added here soon...

-## routes
+## Routes

 ### Authorization
 ##### /auth/login
 Login route that takes `userName` and `password` parameters.
 Returns a web token that contains permissions and login time.

 ### Users
 ##### /users